How To Annotate A PDF (2022 Guide)

 Irrespective of your profession, annotation is the best way to create a structured, easy-to-read, and engaging document.
 And as a bonus, you save some paper by doing it on a PDF file! (#savethetrees).

 One way to do this is with the built-in PDF reader on your current device, like Microsoft Edge for Windows and the Preview PDF app for your iPad.
+Other tools also offer an interactive PDF creator.
 Alternatively, you can download a PDF viewer like Adobe Acrobat.

 But why Adobe?